Baileylin/FinalProject/README.md

 # Unique Feature

-Implements changing camera position with lookat and lookup vectors
+Implements changing camera position with lookat and lookup vectors.
+(Changed cam1 in line 192 in basic.cpp to cam2 to recreate this image.)

 <img src='./images/basic_with_changed_camera_position.png'  width='550' />

 # Unique Image
 1. Background color changed
 2. Used sphere, triangle, and plane
 3. Created a tetrahedron
 4. Created a snowflake-pattern of spheres
+(implemented in basic.cpp)
 <img src='./images/unique_image.png'  width='550' />